 - Use the Island Approach – Separate your debt from your everyday expenses.
 The Island Approach is a strategy that involves isolating different types of transactions to different credit cards for the best possible combination of terms.
 For instance, you might consider using a rewards card for daily expenses (which you’d pay off in full every month) and a 0 percent balance transfer card to lower the cost of existing debt.

-- Treat Debt Payments Like a Snowball – In constructing your budget, make sure to account for monthly debt payments.
-When distributing those payments, you should pay the minimum on everything but the balance with the highest interest rate while attributing the rest of your monthly allotment to that more expensive debt.
-Do that until the first balance is gone, and then repeat until completely debt-free.
+- Treat Debt Payments Like an Avalanche – In constructing your budget, make sure to account for monthly debt payments.
+When distributing those payments, you should pay the minimum on everything but the balance with the highest interest rate, to which you should allocate the rest of your monthly allotment until that balance is gone.
+Repeat that process with the balance that has the second highest interest rate until you’re completely debt-free.

 - Eliminate Temptation – We all have our spending temptations, whether it’s a high credit limit that we can’t resist exhausting each month or an Xbox that’s begging for new games.
 Whatever the spending trigger is in your case, it’s important to eliminate it, even if that means taking drastic measures such as cutting up your credit cards in order to prevent use while continuing to benefit from monthly reporting to the major credit bureaus.

 Being a good budgeter isn’t just about staying out of debt.
 The best budgeters make the most of what they have by adhering to a well-crafted spending plan that accounts for the unexpected while leaving little room for frivolity.
 To expand the discussion, we’ve asked a panel of experts to share their wisdom and insight on the subject.
 Click on the experts’ profiles to read their bios and responses to the following key questions:

 - What tips do you have for consumers looking to make a budget and stick to it?

 - What is the biggest obstacle for consumers trying to stay on budget?